-Rhetorical analysis is crucial for any student of literature.
+Rhetorical analysis is crucial for any literature student.
 It can be divided into two categories: 1.
 General rhetorical analysis and 2.
 Rhetorical analysis proper.

 In general, rhetorical analysis refers to the literary analyses of different genres of literature, including poetry, novels, short stories, and plays.
 This includes analyses of the plot, characters, and setting, as well as the various critical approaches to literature.
 In this understanding, rhetorical analysis is simply literary criticism.